Hi, I’m Ken Thackerey, author of THE CHRISTIANITY MYTH

-In 2012 I researched early Christianity, in the vain hope it would finally make me a Christian.
-It didn’t work.
-After more than a year researching first century Christianity, a well informed, church-going agnostic, ended up as a better informed, church-going atheist.
-These days I think of myself as a reluctant atheist.
-An atheist because I now know that super-naturalism is not needed to explain the origins of Christianity, and reluctant because knowing this makes it impossible for me to ever again wrap myself in the Christianity “comfort blanket”.
+After more than a year researching first century Christianity, I’m now a well informed, church-going atheist, albeit a somewhat reluctant atheist.
+I’m an atheist because I now know that super-naturalism is not needed to explain the origins of Christianity, and I’m reluctant because knowing this now makes it impossible for me to ever again wrap myself in the Christianity “comfort blanket”.
 In 2014 I published the results of my research in a short book called The Christianity Myth, but there’s now a revised and updated version available free of charge on my blog site [see link below].
 Feel free to read it or not.

 - Introduction Post (reNewedAtheist) – On atheists’ beliefs and the redefinition of “atheism” (hashtagapologetics.wordpress.com)